20-Minute Broccoli Cheese Soup Recipe That Beats The Restaurant

 Broccoli Preparation:

-4. Break or cut larger florets into bite-sized pieces (about 1-inch pieces)
+4. Break or cut larger florets into bite-sized pieces (about 1-inch)

 1. Cut off both ends of the onion